EffaAzhar/Network-Behaviour-Analysis-with-Wireshark/docs/08-icmp-analysis.md

 | Protocol         | ICMP                |
 | Test Command     | `ping 8.8.8.8 -c 4` |

----

 # Generating ICMP Traffic

-ICMP traffic was generated using the following command:
+ICMP traffic was generated using the following command, this command sends four ICMP Echo Request packets to Google's public DNS server (8.8.8.8).
+Each request expects an Echo Reply from the destination.

 ```bash
 ping 8.8.8.8 -c 4
 ```

-This command sends four ICMP Echo Request packets to Google's public DNS server (8.8.8.8).
-Each request expects an Echo Reply from the destination.

----

 # Wireshark Display Filter